ikmb/esga/docs/usage.md

 ### 6. How to tune the speed of the pipeline - data splitting

+TL;DR: This is probably not necessary, the default options should work fine.

 One of the advantages of using Nextflow is that it allows you to speed up a pipeline by splitting some of the input files into smaller chunks before running specific programs.
 Then that program can be run on each smaller chunk in parallel in a compute cluster.
 When all instances of the program are finished, Nextflow can correctly put together all the results in a single output for that program.
 Depending on the size and contiguity of your target genome and the size of the evidence data, you may want